5 Finding Information

 CALL NUMBERS & LIBRARY CLASSIFICATION SYSTEMS

-When you look for information in the Stewart Library catalog, you will notice that each item has a call number.
+When you look for information in the Stewart Library catalog, you will notice each item has a call number.
 Call numbers show you exactly where the item is located in the library.

 We use all three systems in the Stewart Library.